Healthdirect Free Australian health advice you can count on.

 What is essential tremor?

 The most common symptom is shaking of one or both of your hands when they're being used.
 This is different to the shaking of the hands in people with Parkinson's disease.
-Usually their hands also shake at rest.
+With Parkinson's disease, your hands also often shake at rest.

 Your head and voice may also be affected by essential tremor.

-Having an essential tremor affects people in different ways.
-You may find your symptoms:
+Having an essential tremor can affect you in different ways.
+You may find your symptoms are embarrassing or upsetting.

 • holding and drinking a cup of coffee